 - Maintain talent with organization while waiting for next H-1B application window

 - Hire the employee(s) 90% faster — within days

 Questions to Keep in Mind

 Joanne went on to note important questions employers should ask when determining whether the candidate will be classified as a contractor or an employee.
-These distinctions help employers determine whether International PEO is the best solution for their needs.
+These distinctions help employers determine whether an Employer of Record is the best solution for their needs.
 Further, Joanne highlighted the benefits of an international employee, including:

 - Tax withholdings

 - Social security and insurance contributions

 - Country-specific benefits that include profit sharing, 13th month pay, and bonus and housing funds

 Joanne closed her discussion by addressing global mobility and talent retention, addressing how an Employer of Record can facilitate millennial retention, noting that overseas assignments attract young talent and offer an “internal career.”

 Remember That You have Options Beyond the H-1B Visa